Together for Wildlife - Goal 5

 Action 18 - Advance co-management and shared decision-making with Indigenous governments

-• Reviewed Wildlife Act and policy to identify constraints and opportunities for change to support/enable co-management
+• Reviewed the Wildlife Act and policy to identify both constraints and new opportunities for change to support and enable co-management with First Nations

 • Inventoried fish and wildlife tables under existing Government to Government (G2G) agreements

-• Identify governance approach and capacity needs to ensure Indigenous governments can fully participate in shared decision-making
+• Identify governance approaches and capacity needs to ensure Indigenous governments can fully participate in shared decision-making

 Action 19 - Promote the importance of Indigenous peoples and wildlife